StylishThemes/GitHub-Dark/README.md

 | Tomorrow Night Eighties    | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |
 | Twilight (**default**)     | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |
 | Vibrant Ink                | :heavy_check_mark: | :heavy_check_mark: |                    |

+> Support for [Codemirror](https://codemirror.net/demo/theme.html) and [Jupyter notebook](https://github.com/sujitpal/statlearning-notebooks/blob/master/src/chapter2.ipynb) syntax highlighting themes as listed above.

-* Please provide a pull request if you have or want to create a missing theme.
+:eight_spoked_asterisk: Please provide a pull request if you have or want to create a missing theme.

 ## Notes

-* If you're using a custom domain for GitHub Enterprise, be sure to include it though a `@-moz-document` rule (Firefox) or add it to the `Applies to` section in (Chrome).
+> If you're using a custom domain for GitHub Enterprise, be sure to include it though a `@-moz-document` rule (Firefox) or add it to the `Applies to` section in (Chrome).

 ## Contributions